-3 | Sharing of data safely and efficiently, as part of responsible science, must take account of privacy concerns

-It is vital that health data are shared safely and effectively and that patient/volunteer privacy is respected.
-Researchers are accountable for their research and this includes their actions in sharing data.
+3 | Sharing of data safely and efficiently, as part of responsible science, must take account of privacy concerns their research and this includes their actions in sharing data.
 Building public trust in data sharing depends on building public trust more generally in the conduct and oversight of science and it is important to take account of patients' views.
-Academies have previously made a wide range of recommendations to develop and maintain responsible science and promote public awareness of those responsibilities for the science community.
+Academies have previously made a wide range of recommendations to develop and maintain responsible science and promote public awareness of those responsibilities for the science community50.